Understanding Hair Loss in Ann Arbor, Mi

 How Is Hair Loss Treated?
 What Are My Options for Hair Restoration in Ann Arbor?

-Ann Arbor Plastic Surgery is delighted to bring some of the very best methods to our patients seeking hair restoration in Ann Arbor and Jackson, MI, including:
+Ann Arbor Plastic Surgery is delighted to bring some of the very best methods to our patients seeking hair restoration in Ann Arbor, MI, including:

 - FUT Hair Restoration – FUT hair restoration, also called the strip method, uses a thin strip of hair-bearing skin to create grafts for transplantation.
 Ann Arbor Plastic Surgery does not perform FUT procedures but after your evaluation, we can refer you to trusted colleagues if that is a better option for you.